nxskok/stad29-notes/slides_d29.md

 ## Comments

-* This was initely a good idea (R-squared has clearly increased).
+* This was definitely a good idea (R-squared has clearly increased).

 * We would never have seen it without plotting residuals from `punting.2` (without `left`) against `left`.